yenting-biao/FoodDate/README.md

    yarn install
    ```

-2. Create a copy of `.env.example` as `.env.local` and replace `"YOUR-API-KEY-HERE"` with your Google API key and `"YOUR-MAP-ID-HERE"` with your Map ID.
+2. Create a copy of `.env.example` as `.env.local` and replace `"YOUR-API-KEY-HERE"` with your Google API key and `"YOUR-MAP-ID-HERE"` with your Map ID, replace  `POSTGRES_URL_HERE` with the postgresURL, finally fill up pusher settings.
+You can also adjust `NEXT_PUBLIC_VERIFY_DISTANCE_BASE` if you are too lazy to walk near to any restaurants.

 3. Run migrations